1979 North American Soccer League season: NASL All-Stars

-Playoffs
+Playoff

 The top two teams from each division qualified for the playoffs automatically.
 The two teams with the highest point totals remaining in each conference filled out the field as wild cards and were given the lowest first round seeds.
 Playoff match-ups and home/away status were reset after each round, based on regular season point totals.

 In 1979 and 1980, if a playoff series was tied at one victory each, a full 30 minute mini-game was played.
 If neither team held an advantage after the 30 minutes, the teams would then move on to an NASL shoot-out to determine a series winner.